slbabin/poster-shop-gp/README.md

 # Agile Methodology

-    - Github Projects was used to keep track of the User Stories and progress of the prject.
+    - Github Projects was used to keep track of the User Stories and progress of the project.
     - The link to the project is located [here](https://github.com/users/slbabin/projects/6/views/1).

-# Bussniess model & Marketing
+# Business model & Marketing

 ### Business Model:

 The business model for the Poster Shop website follow an e-commerce model, focusing on curating and selling a wide variety of vintage and retro posters to customers worldwide.
 Here's a breakdown of the key components:
   - **Product Curation:** Curate a diverse collection of vintage and retro posters spanning various themes such as movie posters, travel posters, art deco, music, and more.
 Ensure high-quality images and accurate descriptions for each poster.

   - **Inventory Management:** Maintain an organized inventory system to track available posters, manage stock levels, and update listings promptly.
 Regularly source new posters to keep the collection fresh and appealing to customers.